ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 # Transaction

-The transaction to authenticate a user for the access to the Swiss EPR is a multi-step flow consiting of HTTP Post and SOAP Web Service calls, as displayed in the following figure:
+The transaction to authenticate a user for the access to the Swiss EPR is a multi-step flow consisting of HTTP Post and SOAP Web Service calls, as displayed in the following figure:

 ![Authentication Sequence](../media/SAML-Artifact-flow.png)